 - Kick-off meeting, Bordeaux, 13-14 January 2022

-- Responsible and sustainable practices assessment tool for individual entrepreneurs (in FR, EN, IT and BG), January 2022 - November 2022
+- Responsible and sustainable practices assessment tool for freelance entrepreneurs (in FR, EN, IT and BG), January 2022 - November 2022

-- Training toolkit on CSR and green skills for individual entrepreneurs (in FR, EN, IT and BG), October 2022 - June 2023
+- Training toolkit on CSR and green skills for freelance entrepreneurs (in FR, EN, IT and BG), October 2022 - June 2023

 - White Paper on responsible and sustainable practices in individual entrepreneurship, with recommendations (in FR, EN, IT and BG), January 2022 - February 2024

 - Public event / National seminar, Italy, June 2023

 - Training of trainers activity, Italy, November 2023

 - Public event / National seminar, Bulgaria, March 2024